How long does a Track 2 process take on average?

 • Expertise in complex cases – we specialise in challenging situations that others might find difficult

 We believe in the potential of every individual, even in difficult circumstances.
 Our team’s combined experience in outplacement and recruitment allows us to achieve better results by understanding market dynamics and employer needs while providing personalised coaching support.
+Ready to explore how our Track 2 reintegration services can support your career transition?
+Contact us to discuss your specific situation and learn how our proven methodology can help you achieve sustainable employment success.

 Related Articles